saba-chkhikvadze/Google-Drive-Cli-App/README.md

 # How to use
 <ol>
   <li>Clone the repo;
-  <li>Install dependecies using "pip install requirements.txt";
+  <li>Install dependecies using "pip install -r requirements.txt";
   <li>Download your credentials.json file from google drive console for your app;
   <li>Run main.py;
 <ol>